AndieWill510/tinydoor/Options/093-tune-prune-ground-shape.md

 ## Mercy

-You are not a machine failing specifications.
+You are not a machine failing to perform.

 You are a living creature asking for a livable world.